fahimeshti/nft-project-backend/README.md

 ## Visit Live Site

-If you wanna take a look at the client site, [Go Here](https://github.com/fahimeshti/nft-project-client)
+If you wanna take a look at the client side, [Go Here](https://github.com/fahimeshti/nft-project-client)

 If you wanna take a look at the website, [Go Here](https://shopnft.herokuapp.com/)